Rev. Preston Davis

 firstname.lastname@example.org | 336-841-9241

-Rev. Preston Davis is the Minister to High Point University and a Provisional Elder in the United Methodist Church (UMC) in the Western Conference of North Carolina.
+Rev. Preston Davis is the Minister to High Point University and an ordained Elder in the United Methodist Church (UMC) in the Western North Carolina Conference.
 He leads the weekly worship services, teaches the Chapel Worship course, oversees programming out of the Chapel Office, and is passionate about helping people of all religious backgrounds discover the depths of faith, hope and love in their own lives and stories.

 Prior to coming to High Point in the summer of 2013, Rev. Davis served as Pastor of First United Methodist Church in Bessemer City, NC.
 Rev. Davis received his Master of Divinity degree from Union Theological Seminary in New York City, where he studied in the fields of Social Ethics and Systematic Theology.
 Rev. Davis was the recipient of the Julius Thomas Hansen Memorial Award, awarded to a graduating student planning to enter the Christian ministry who has demonstrated special ability in relating philosophy, theology, and ethics to problems in contemporary society.

 In 2006, Rev. Davis graduated from Davidson College, where he played soccer for 4 years and was the recipient of the Coach’s Award in his senior year, an honor given to the player exhibiting extraordinary leadership.

-In addition to serving the student body, faculty and staff as pastor, Rev. Davis is chair of the Young Adult Task Force of the UMC Western Conference of North Carolina, a group of young clergy and lay people reengaging the church with the lives of young adults.
-Rev. Davis regularly preaches in the greater High Point area and beyond.
+In addition to serving the student body, faculty and staff as pastor, Rev. Davis regularly preaches in the greater High Point area and beyond.
 His work has been published in Charlotte magazine, the Charlotte Observer, Religion Dispatches, and Union in Dialogue.